TriggerAu/VSToolsForKSP/README.md

 Written to help speed up modding capabilities

 Forum Thread: COMING SOON
 Author: TriggerAu

+## Licensing
+Extension icon is a rocket from https://icons8.com with a background and overlay layer